Category

 Request for Proposal (RFP)

-RFP Meaning:
+RFP Meaning

 May also be referred to as: Call for Proposal (CFP)

-Examples of when to use an RFP:
+Examples of when to use an RFP

-• The project or service requirements are complex and detailed.
+• The requirements are complex and detailed.

 • Evaluation criteria extend beyond price, focusing on technical aspects.